SourabhGPatil/water-management-dbms-project/README.md

-# AUTOMATION OF THE WATER MANAGEMENT SYSTEM OF A CITY
+# Automation Of The Water Management System Of A City
 ------------

 > This project was done as part of the **Database Management System** subject.